OlenaHolu/test-task-softoria/dataforseo-app/README.md

    - Language (choose from dropdown)
 3. Click **Search**.
 4. The app will display the organic ranking of the domain in Google SERP.

+---

+## How it works (overview)

+First tries with the SDK (jovix/dataforseo-clientv3) against the Google Organic Live Advanced endpoint.

+If the SDK fails, it falls back to a direct HTTP request using Http::withBasicAuth(...).

+The form uses a small default list of locations and languages to avoid huge payloads and timeouts locally.

+Domains are normalized before comparison (protocol, path, port, www, IDN → ASCII are stripped).

+---

+## Why a minimal list of locations/languages?

+The Google SERP locations endpoint can return tens of MB of JSON and cause timeouts on localhost.
+For this test task, the app ships with a reduced map (US, UK, CA, etc.) that satisfies the requirements while keeping it stable.

+---

+## Future improvements (optional)

+Fetch real locations by country (/v3/serp/google/locations?country=us) with caching (24h).

+Add autocomplete for location/language dropdowns.

+Artisan command to preload locations into SQLite/JSON.

+Polish UI with Tailwind (dropdown search, better feedback).

+---

+## License

+MIT